 The marketing and sales strategy of Apical will be based on generating long-term personalized relationships with customers.
 In order to achieve that, we have hired a Director of Sales and Marketing who will execute our marketing, branding and advertising strategies for long-term success.
-Additionally, the Director of Sales and Marketing will work closely with the Director of Education and Director of Retail Operations to provide a wide range of high-quality products from other companies.
+The Director of Sales and Marketing will be in charge of the wholesale team who will ensure our product is distributed throughout the state of Massachusetts.
+Additionally, the Director of Sales and Marketing will work closely with the Director of Education and Director of Retail Operations to brand our proprietary strains as well as provide a wide range of high-quality products from other companies.
+We know that if we are consistent with offering high quality medical marijuana, drugs and excellent customer service, we will increase the number of our customers by more than 25% for the first year and then more than 30% subsequently.